SpaceVim/SpaceVim/docs/about.md

 - more IDE-like features in vim and neovim
 - better default different languages

-### Principles

-- Do not regress from origin
-- Decide outcomes by weighing cost and benefit
-- prefer usability over tradition if the benefits are overwhelming
-- Give usability a chance

 ### Credits & Thanks

 This project exists thanks to all the people who have contributed to SpaceVim: